None of the above: Kazakhstan

 In Kazakhstan, the "none of the above" (Бәріне қарсымын, "against all") option is provided in voting ballots as per Article 37(1) of the Constitutional Law "On Elections".
 Initially introduced in the 1991 presidential election, voters could cross out candidate names as means of choosing NOTA.
 The option was officially included in the election law in 1995 but removed in 2004.
 Despite its removal, activists protested by casting unofficial NOTA votes and engaging in spoiled voting.
 In 2016, Astana lawyer Anton Fabry unsuccessfully sought a complaint to the Supreme Court, alleging that the Central Election Commission had completely neglected the interests of NOTA voters by excluding the voting option from the ballots as an "deliberate deception" to manipulate voter turnout.

 During the 2021 legislative election, its absence was a significant issue, leading President Kassym-Jomart Tokayev to propose reinstating it, resulting in its reinstatement in June 2021.
 The NOTA option for the first time was used again during the direct elections of rural äkims (local heads) in July 2021.
 In the 2022 presidential election, the NOTA option received 5.8% (460,484 votes), making it the second-largest picked option in the vote share.
 However, Minister of Justice Qanat Musin clarified that NOTA votes would only be considered as evidence of voter turnout, not as a determining factor due to a lack of legislation on the matter, emphasizing its role as an exercise of the right to participate in elections.

 Norway

 The Norwegian election regulation makes it mandatory to present voters with blank ballots in addition to all of the approved parties and election lists.
 In the parliamentary election of 2013, 12,874 votes, which is 0.45% of the total votes given, were blank.

 Peru

 In Peru, the ballot is declared null and void if two-thirds of the voters vote blank.

 Philippines

-In the Bangsamoro autonomous region, the Bangsamoro Electoral Code mandates a "none of the above" option in ballots and is set to be first implemented in the upcoming Bangsamoro Parliament election.
-It is not considered as a candidate.
+In the Bangsamoro autonomous region, the Bangsamoro Electoral Code originally mandated a "none of the above" option in ballots and was set to be first implemented in the upcoming Bangsamoro Parliament election.
+It was not considered as a candidate, but it was unclear what would happen if the NOTA option "won" an election.
+There was a proposal to remove the option altogether since if the NOTA option "won" it could have left a position vacant.

-However it is unclear what would happen if NOTA option "win" an election.
-There was a proposal to remove the option altogether since if NOTA option "win" could leave a position vacant.
+In the end the NOTA option was never implemented as it was removed through an amendment of the Electoral Code in January 2026.